 RATIONALE.
-Measures to reduce risks of powerlines
+Measures to reduce risks caused by powerlines

 Powerlines cause millions of bird deaths over the world due to collisions and electrocution (Prinsen et al., 2011a; Loss et al., 2014; Guil & Pérez-García, 2022), affecting also other taxa although mainly in other parts of the world (Martín et al., 2022, and references therein).
 Furthermore, there are other impacts, such as barrier effect, ignition of wild fires, and perturbances caused by noise and electromagnetic fields (EMF) (D’Amico et al., 2018, Guil et al., 2018; Martín et al., 2022).